talent-digital/talentkit/README.md

 # talent::digital

-The talent::digital platform allows developers to create and deploy customized learning material on top of talent::digital's testing and recommendation engines.
+The talent::digital platform allows developers to create and deploy customized learning material using talent::digital's testing and recommendation engines.

-Learning materials are deployed in _Seasons_, consising of multiple _Episodes_.
-Episodes are created using _Formats_.
+Learning materials are deployed in **seasons**, consising of multiple **episodes**.
+Each episode is run using a **format**.

-For example:
+_For example:_

 | Season     | Episode | Format                   |
 | ---------- | ------- | ------------------------ |